gazebosim/gz-sim/tutorials/gui_config.md

 7. Close Gazebo

     @image html files/gui_config/save_config.gif

-1. Take a look at the saved file if you're curious, it will look a lot like the default file, but with more properties defined.
+8. Take a look at the saved file if you're curious, it will look a lot like the default file, but with more properties defined.

-2. Finally, let's load the previous world, with our custom configuration:
+9. Finally, let's load the previous world, with our custom configuration:

     `ign gazebo <path to>/fuel_preview.sdf --gui-config <path to>saved.config`

-3. Gazebo should open with your custom layout.
+10. Gazebo should open with your custom layout.

+    @image html files/gui_config/cmd_line.png

 **Tip**: From the top-left menu, you can choose "Save client configuration" to save directly to `$HOME/.ignition/gazebo/gui.config`.

+#### Options

+In case you want to force the default GUI layout without editing the SDF file to remove `<gui>`, you can pass `--gui-config-option force`:

+`ign gazebo --gui-config-option force <path to>/fuel_preview.sdf`

+@image html files/gui_config/fuel_preview_no_gui.png

+The above gives you other plugins, but the 3D scene isn't nicely formatted to view the model (blue background, diagonal camera angle...).
+In order to get all the default plugins, but format the 3D scene as it is in the SDF, we can use the `merge` option:

+`ign gazebo --gui-config-option merge <path to>/fuel_preview.sdf`

-@image html files/gui_config/cmd_line.png
+@image html files/gui_config/fuel_preview_merge.png